ArduPilot/ardupilot_wiki/common/source/docs/common-msp-osd-overview-4.2.rst

 Sets of fonts converted from ArduPilots standard font sets are provided on the ``msp-osd`` module site, but additional DJI-style SD/HD sets with color icons are available `here <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_OSD/fonts/HDFonts>`__

-.. note:: the font set above will need to be renamed and placed in the appropriate subdirectory on the goggle's SD card if usinng a version after ``mspd-osd`` ver 0.6.7.
+.. note:: the font set above will need to be renamed and placed in the appropriate subdirectory on the goggle's SD card if using a version after ``mspd-osd`` ver 0.6.7.
 Follow the readme for whatever version you are using of ``msp-osd``.

 .. note:: Mission Planners' OSD setup screen is only a 30x18 matrix, so drag and drop of the OSD panel items is limited for the HD resolutions, but manually entering the higher values for the X/Y positions does work.